Police corruption: Finland

 Finland has been found to consistently be one of the world's least corrupt nations.
-In 2012, the Corruption Perceptions Index rated the Finns as the world's least corrupt country (tie with Denmark and New Zealand).
+In 2012, the Corruption Perceptions Index rated the Finns as the world's least corrupt country (tied with Denmark and New Zealand).
 However, they fell to third in 2013 and remained there the following year, losing only one point on the table in that time.
 The Finns believe that this is due to heavily ingrained societal values that are shared amongst the population, as well as there being adequate wages and low disparities of income for the majority of the country.
 The latter reduces the propensity to accept bribes and checks economic greed.

 In terms of police corruption, regular surveys of the public are taken in order to gauge perceptions of transparency in law enforcement officials.
-The 2007 Police Barometer survey found that one in four Finns think that it is very likely that corruption exists in some form within the police.
-Further, one in six Finns think that the police might act in an unethical manner towards foreigners by misusing information or mistreating detainees.
-The survey also found that trust in police remains high, but whilst the public consider that law enforcement officers generally conduct themselves well in interactions with clients and citizens, the standard has deteriorated somewhat.
-This could be due to the high expectations Finns carry of the police, but it certainly shows that the public are of a high opinion of the transparency afforded them in the department of law enforcement.
+The 2007 Police Barometer survey found that one in four Finns thinks that it is very likely that corruption exists in some form within the police.
+Further, one in six Finns thinks that the police might act in an unethical manner towards foreigners by misusing information or mistreating detainees.
+The survey also found that trust in police remains high, but whilst the public considers that law enforcement officers generally conduct themselves well in interactions with clients and citizens, the standard has deteriorated somewhat.
+This could be due to the high expectations Finns carry of the police, but it certainly shows that the public is of a high opinion of the transparency afforded them in the department of law enforcement.

 More recent surveys show significant changes in the figures, however.
 In 2012, when Finland was at the top of the Corruption Perceptions Index, 27% of Finns believed that it was very likely that corruption existed in some form within the police.
 This figure is not dissimilar from the 2007 Police Barometer survey, yet the figure in the 2014 survey jumps to 42% of Finns.
-This is most likely due to the high-profile case of Jari Aarnio, the former chief investigator and head of Helsinki's anti-drugs police, who spent 30 years in the anti-drugs force in Finland, but which was later revealed to be a drug lord himself.
-The story on Aarnio broke in September 2013, and in June 2015 the former head of the Helsinki drug squad was sentenced to 20 months imprisonment for aggravated abuse of office from 2009 to 2010 and for taking bribes from a private company.
-Prosecutors asked for a 13-year sentence during hearings.
+This is most likely due to the high-profile case of Jari Aarnio, the former chief investigator and head of Helsinki's anti-drugs police, who spent 30 years in the anti-drugs force in Finland, but was later revealed to be a drug lord himself.
+The story on Aarnio broke in September 2013, and in June 2015, the former head of the Helsinki drug squad was sentenced to 20 months imprisonment for aggravated abuse of office from 2009 to 2010 and for taking bribes from a private company.
+Prosecutors asked for a 13-year sentence during the hearings.